andreychemist/andreychemist.github.io/pages/faq.md

 I claimed 4 criteria on my petition, though I don’t know if all of them were approved.
 If the I-140 petition is approved, the USCIS doesn’t provide the detailed explanation of their decision for each criteria.
 Such an explanation is usually presented in the Request for Evidence (RFE) that is sent when the USCIS officer doesn’t like something in the I-140 petition.
 [The template for writing the RFE](https://www.uscis.gov/sites/default/files/USCIS/Outreach/Draft%20Request%20for%20Evidence%20%28RFE%29%20Template%20for%20Comment/E11_RFE_Template_1-10-11.pdf) can be found on the USCIS website.
 It is a very useful document to understand what officers are looking for.

-My opinion is that it’s a bad idea to claim the criterion for which you don’t have solid evidence.
+My opinion is that it is a bad idea to claim the criterion for which you do not have solid evidence.
 For example, several criteria are created for specific occupations, and a scientist should not claim the criteria (vii) (artistic exhibitions) and (x) (commercial success in performing arts) that are exclusively for persons with extraordinary abilities in arts.

 However, denial of one or more criteria is not the reason to deny the petition if three other criteria are met.